Learn / Blog / Article

 Hotjar works for teams of all sizes.
 Whether you’re a small startup building on lean UX with a small budget, or a worldwide enterprise with thousands of web pages—it’s easy to get Hotjar approved:

-Hotjar combines 8 powerful behavior and feedback tools in one.
+Hotjar combines four powerful product experience insights tools in one.
 You don’t need to go through procurement for separate heatmaps, recordings, and feedback tools—you only need to do it once, and you get access to all of them immediately.
 No alarm bells at ‘corporate’ when you ask for approval.

 It’s free to use Hotjar basic forever, and Paid plans won’t break the bank.

-How do you use Hotjar to understand and improve your website experience?
+How do you use Hotjar to understand and improve your product experience?

-Compare taps and clicks before & after tweaks to your user experience.
+Compare taps and clicks before and after tweaks to your user experience.

 Remove or rethink ignored content.